webyrd/relational-parsing-with-derivatives/README.md

 7. Clean up/Racketize the Super Chobo Racket implementation.

+8. Implement Matt's derivatives based lexer as well.
+Do both lexing and parsing relationally, as a pipeline.
+What interesting things can you do when running backwards?

 See the comments in the Scheme and miniKanren code for other TODO's and open questions.

 All Scheme/miniKanren code was tested with Petite Chez Scheme 8.4.